Who can make an income protection claim?

 - through loan insurance including cover attached to your mortgage or credit card.

-Always be wary of tricky exclusion and eligibility clauses in the insurance policy's small print that can be used to deny your claim.
-Our specialist team will help you understand the fine print in your insurance policy and work with you to ensure you get every dollar and benefit that you’re entitled to.
+Always be wary of tricky exclusion and eligibility clauses in the income protection insurance policy's small print that can be used to deny your claim.
+Our specialist income protection lawyers will help you understand the fine print in your insurance policy and work with you to ensure you get every dollar and benefit that you’re entitled to.

-There are time limits that apply to income protection insurance claims, so it's best to claim as soon as possible.
+There are time limits that apply to income protection insurance claims, so it's best to start your claim process as soon as possible.
 Some exceptions may apply if you make a claim long after you were injured.
-Seeking expert legal advice as soon as possible following your injury or illness is the best way to ensure your claim is successful.
+The best way to ensure your claim is successful is to seek expert legal advice from an experienced income protection lawyer as soon as possible following your injury or illness.

 There will likely be a 30 to 90 day waiting period before you can start receiving monthly payments from your income protection cover.